weywocketer/weywocketer/README.md

 Prototype of a platform for the text-based multiplayer game, created using Python.
 - Clients can interact with the world by sending player commands to the server.
-- In fixed intervals server sends updated world information to clinets.
+- In fixed intervals, server sends updated world information to clients.
 - Communication based on TCP protocol — due to relatively wide server fixed intervals, higher packet delays are not a big concern.
 - Multithreading is used to handle multiple server connections.
 - Clients use text-based user interface (TUI) created with npyscreen library.